quantumiracle/introcmdline/day3_permissions/README.md

 * `w` -- you can change the contents (add or delete files)
 * `x` -- you can (actually execute) enter the folder (`cd` into it), and access files within the folder even without `cd`ing into it

+  first rwx: current user
+  second rwx: users in the same group third rwx: all on the system

 ## `chmod`
 You can change permission states using the command `chmod`. `touch` a file named `test.txt`,